Enoch Carrier lived in one of the houses. … close to Samuel Wood.

 Enoch, the grocer’s assistant to Joseph Carrier of Bath Street, married Beatrice in June 1861, and established his own grocery and provisions business in Bath Street in the May of 1879, commencing with a capital of £80.
 His shop was at the corner of Chapel Street, at what was then 90 Bath Street, previously the premises of chemist William Fletcher.

-By 1888 his grocery business was in financial difficulties and the Official Receiver was called in, as was his partnership with his brothers. (see below)
+By 1888 his grocery business was in financial difficulties, as was his partnership with his brothers, and the Official Receiver was called in, (see below)

 Enoch too was father to at least ten children.